nitromacchiato/kickback/README.md

 * Play/Pause Tracks

 ### Discover universities and music culture
-* acceess to a growing network of schools
+* Acceess to a growing network of schools
-* find verified users that are apart of that university
+* Find verified users that are apart of that university
-* see what playlist are trending at each university
+* See what playlist are trending at each university

 ### Ranking
-* see what playlist are top in each region
+* See what playlist are top in each region
-* only ranks playlist trending in the application
+* Only ranks application that are trending within the application

 ### Secure